 Experienced Veterinary Technician Needed!

-Our growing Exotic Animal Practice is in search of an experienced Veterinary Technician.
-We have recently relocated and are a strong and growing practice.
+Our growing Exotic Animal Practice is in search of an Experienced Veterinary Technician.
+We are a strong and growing four-doctor practice.
 We are the first and oldest exotic pet exclusive practice in Arizona!
-We are looking for a veterinary technician who has experience practicing in exotics medicine and surgery.
-Ideal candidate will also have experience in radiology including digital x ray, CT scan, flouroscopy, and ultrasound.
+We are looking for a Veterinary Technician who has exotics medicine and surgery experience.
+This is not an entry level position.
+The ideal candidate will also have experience in radiology including digital x ray, CT scan, flouroscopy, and ultrasound.
 Preferred 2 + years experience as a veterinary technician in a predominantly exotics practice.
 Willing to accept applicants with limited exotics experience if it is replaced with 5 + years as a veterinary technician in a high volume clinic/hospital and also possess a strong passion for exotics.
-Please email your resume and cover letter to Sandi at firstname.lastname@example.org Seeking a full-time employee however, part-time applicants will be considered as well.
+Please email your resume and cover letter to Sandi at email@example.com Seeking a full-time employee however, part-time applicants will be considered as well.